The Novarupta Alaska Volcano

 The ash was so thick that at nearby Kodiak, for two days following the eruption, local residents could not see a lantern held at arm’s length.

 When Novarupta exploded, nearby Mount Katmai collapsed.
-The result of the cataclysm was 14 quakes of magnitude 6 to 7 rocked the region, and countless smaller shocks occurred.
+The result of the eruption was 14 earthquakes of magnitude 6 to 7 rocked the region, and countless smaller shocks occurred.

 What, you may ask does this US volcano have to do with Canada?

-Within days of the eruption the cloud of acidic gas spewed from the mountain had reach as far south as Vancouver.
-Resident’s laundry hung out to dry started to disappear.
+Within days of the eruption, a cloud of acidic gas spewed from the mountain.
+Several residents in Vancouver reported that the acid was destroying clothes that were hung out to dry.
+Mainly White Sheets would fall apart when they were brought back inside to iron.
 The volcano’s acidic cloud was dissolving the laundry away!